Metalnem/mijailovic.net/_drafts/fuzzing.md

 [six additional bugs](https://github.com/unidoc/unidoc/issues/81)!
 Thanks to go-fuzz, we now have much more reliable PDF library for Go.

-At this moment I was wondering whether I should continue play with go-fuzz and some different libraries, or just call it a day.
+At this moment I was wondering whether I should continue playing with go-fuzz and some different libraries, or just call it a day.
 It was a fun and useful process, so I decided to test one more library.